 The Hand Center of San Antonio

-Fremont Orthopaedics welcomed Dr. Francisco to the practice in September 2017.
+Dr. Francisco joined Fremont Orthopaedics in 2017 and is a co-owner of the practice.
 Dr. Francisco grew up in rural Southern Utah working on farms and enjoying all that a small town has to offer, in particular fishing, horses, and hunting.
 While attending Utah State University, Dr. Francisco met and married his wife, Jan, and together they moved to San Antonio, Texas for Dr. Francisco to attend medical school and residency.
-Dr. Francisco, his wife Jan, and their 5 children are enjoying the vibrant Fremont County community.
+Dr. Francisco, his wife Jan, and their five children enjoy the Fremont County lifestyle.

 Dr. Francisco became interested in ceramics during high school and was awarded a scholarship for his artwork at Utah State University.
 He had intentions of becoming a professional artist, but after a two-year mission for his church in Russia he changed his career aspirations to medicine.
 While he still enjoys artistic pursuits, most of Dr. Francisco's leisure time is spent working outdoors on his family's property.
-Dr. Francisco's other interests include fly-fishing, horses, and hunting; he is eager to explore the opportunities Fremont County offers for these recreational interests.
+Dr. Francisco's other interests include fly-fishing, horses, and hunting.
+He and his family thoroughly enjoy all of the recreational opportunities that are available in Fremont County.